lizy14/wft-assignments/wall/readme.md

 all, noting that

-- long messages are just trimmed
+- long messages are just trimmed.

 ### bonus

-* data binding, using `Vue.js`
+* data binding;
-* support for emoji and wechat faces, using third party libraries
+* support for emoji and wechat faces.

 ## notes on implementation